-- Students are more readily available than are pupils. - No additional arrangements for transportation, housing, supervision, etc. need be made. - If students are divided into subject-didactic groups, this gives them the opportunity to present his micro-lesson on any grade level. - The student acquires experience in communicating on the appropriate level of learning even though he presents his micro-lesson to fellow students.
+\Students are more readily available than are pupils. \No additional arrangements for transportation, housing, supervision, etc. need be made.

+\If students are divided into subject-didactic groups, this gives them an opportunity to present his microlesson on any grade level.

+\The student acquires experience in communicating on the appropriate level of learning even though he presents his microlesson to fellow students.

-- It gives the students the opportunity, as far as possible, to put themselves in the pupil's position.
-This will contribute to their encountering the pupil in the normal teaching situation there where he is. - Having the opportunity to think about how a pupil should act and what he at a particular stage should or shouldn't know can contribute to a fruitful encounter between teacher and pupil. - Students who act as pupils also can provide valuable challenges to the student who presents the micro-lesson.
+\It gives the students the opportunity, as far as possible, to put themselves in the pupil's position.
+This will contribute to their encountering the pupil in the normal teaching situation there where he/she is. \Having an opportunity to think about how a pupil should act and what he at a particular stage should or shouldn't know can contribute to a fruitful encounter between teacher and pupil. \Students who act as pupils also can provide valuable challenges to the student who presents the microlesson.
 For example, this can take the form of questions and patterns of behavior that are related to the teaching skill of concern.
-These students then can give feedback to their fellow student regarding his handling of the questions or patterns of behavior. - Students will be prepared to be more self-confident when they first have performed before their fellow students and, thus, they can more easily perform before pupils.
+These students then can give feedback to their fellow student regarding handling of the questions or patterns of behavior. \Students will be prepared to be more self-confident when they first have performed before their fellow students and, thus, they can more easily perform before pupils.

-As a simulated situation, microteaching enjoys wide support (Turney, et al, 1973: 14-15) because it has valuable advantages in spite of its disadvantages.
+As a simulated situation, microteaching enjoys wide support (Turney, et al, 1973: 14-15) because it has valuable advantages despite its disadvantages.